opencast/annotation-tool/documentation/opencast-installation.md

 ## Installing the Annotation Tool

-__Note:__ These are the installation instructions for the Opencast 2.3.0 branch or higher.
+__Note:__ These are the installation instructions for the Opencast `r/6.x` branch or higher.

-You should make sure that you intended Opencast version was build at least once on the machine you use to build the Annotation tool, as this will create the needed dependency for Opencast modules in your local M2_REPO.
+You should make sure that you intended Opencast version was build at least once on the machine you use to build the Annotation tool, as this will create the needed dependency for Opencast modules in your local Maven repository.
 This may change in the future when Opencast packages might become available on the Nexus repository server.

-In general you should follow the [installation from source](https://docs.opencast.org/r/2.3.x/admin/installation/) instructions for Opencast.
+In general you should follow the [installation from source](https://docs.opencast.org/r/6.x/admin/installation/) instructions for Opencast.

 If you want to use the annotation tool in your production system, you can copy over the JAR-files from